zelanko/sql-docs.pt-br/docs/reporting-services/report-server/performance-counters-msrs-2011-sharepoint-mode-performance-objects.md

 ---
-title: Contadores de desempenho para os objetos de desempenho do MSRS 2011 no modo do SharePoint | Microsoft Docs ms.date: 06/26/2019 ms.prod: reporting-services ms.prod_service: reporting-services-native
+title: Contadores de desempenho para os objetos de desempenho do MSRS 2011 no modo do SharePoint | Microsoft Docs
+description: Conheça os contadores de desempenho para os objetos de desempenho do Modo do SharePoint do Serviço Web do MSRS 2011 e do Modo do SharePoint do Serviço Windows do MSRS 2011. ms.date: 06/26/2019 ms.prod: reporting-services ms.prod_service: reporting-services-native